koordinator-sh/koordinator/docs/proposals/scheduling/20260623-shared-plugin-cache-and-unified-event-dispatcher.md

 all Koordinator plugin caches see pod/node events in a defined order.
 Coordination with the in-tree scheduler cache leverages existing extension points (scheduler cache, scheduling queue, informers) without modifying any upstream kube-scheduler code.

+#### Reserve and Unreserve

+Reserve and Unreserve are scheduling-cycle operations, not informer events.
+Each plugin's `Reserve` and `Unreserve` extension point methods call directly into their shared cache instance to apply or roll back assumed allocations.
+The `SharedPluginCache` interface does not include these methods, and the framework does not dispatch them centrally, for two reasons:

+- Reserve and Unreserve require plugin-specific state from `framework.CycleState` that differs across plugins and cannot be generalized into a shared interface.
+- Concurrent Reserve calls from different scheduling cycles are already serialized by the per-node lock present in each cache (e.g., `nodeDevice.lock` in DeviceShare).
+No additional synchronization layer is needed at the interface level.

+A correctness benefit of the shared model: because Reserve writes to the single shared cache instance, assumed allocations are immediately visible across all profiles.
+The prior per-profile model allowed a burst of pods from different profiles to oversubscribe a node during the window between a `Reserve` call and the informer event that follows binding; the shared cache closes this gap entirely.

+`AddPod` and `RemovePod` (called during preemption via `RunFilterPluginsWithNominatedPods`) similarly operate directly on the shared cache and follow the same per-node locking model.

 #### Plugin migration plan